Fish Hatchery Manager: Job Description & Career Info

 Fishery managers trap, spawn, and raise fish as cash crops or for release into bodies of fresh or salt water.
 Their responsibilities include tracking fish life cycles and growth rates and controlling disease.
 The biggest challenge for fishery managers is integrating innovative methods of breeding and trapping fish that are environmentally conscientious and economically profitable.
 Fishery managers also supervise workers and prepare budget reports required by state and federal law.

-Experience in fish farming is crucial, but a bachelor's degree in fisheries science, hatchery management, or hatchery maintenance also will prove useful as the industry expands.
+Experience in fish farming is crucial, but a bachelor's degree in fisheries management or fisheries science also will prove useful as the industry expands.
 Since fishery managers are primarily managers, administrative skills and scientific and practical knowledge of the processes and operations of fish hatcheries are essential for success.
 Thus, future fishery managers should start as fish hatchery workers or gain practical experience as interns on fish farms.

 Fishery managers must have strong analytical, research, business management, and administrative skills.
 Also, because many of their business decisions rely on cooperation with biologists and other experts, fishery managers need superb oral communication skills.